Perform Mechanical Analyses with the Structural Mechanics Module

 Combine the AC/DC Module with the Structural Mechanics Module to add electromagnetic effects to your structural analyses, such as deformation due to electromagnetic forces, thermal expansion from Joule heating, and electro-thermo-mechanical contact.

-Simulation Apps: Customize Your Model Inputs and Outputs for a Streamlined Design Process
+Simulation Applications: Customize Your Model Inputs and Outputs for a Streamlined Design Process

-With specialized apps, you can easily change a design parameter, such as a geometrical dimension or material property, and test it as many times as you need without having to rerun the entire simulation.
-You can use apps to run your own tests more quickly or distribute apps to other members of your team to run their own tests, further freeing up your time and resources for other projects.
+With specialized applications, you can easily change a design parameter, such as a geometrical dimension or material property, and test it as many times as you need without having to rerun the entire simulation.
+You can use applications to run your own tests more quickly or distribute applications to other members of your team to run their own tests, further freeing up your time and resources for other projects.

 The process is simple:

-- Transform your structural mechanics model into a specialized user interface (an app)
+- Transform your structural mechanics model into a specialized user interface (an application)

 - Enable your team to run their own design analyses without further assistance